 A Year After Deadly Mexico Quake, Corruption, Negligence And Forgotten Victims Remain

-Retirement for Guadalupe Padilla Mendoza meant pursuing her passion: Rescue dogs.
+Retirement for Guadalupe Padilla Mendoza meant pursuing her passion: rescuing dogs.
 The former public servant had begun taking street dogs into her home in Mexico City, squeezing as many as she could into a humble apartment.

 But a 7.1 magnitude earthquake that ripped through her city and killed hundreds on Sept.
 19, 2017, changed her plans.